TzuChieh/Photon-v2/README.md

 ## Scene Description Language

-The scene description language (SDL) designed by T.C.
-Chang can be stored into a text file (.p2 filename extension) and loaded by Photon-v2 for rendering.
-To create a scene, you can either open up a text file and start writing right away (visit "./scenes/" for reference) or install the Blender addon (in "./BlenderAddon/"), which contains a .p2 file exporter and a material editor currently.
+The scene description language designed by T.C.
+Chang can be stored into a text file (.p2 filename extension) and loaded by Photon renderer.
+To create a scene, you can either open up a text file and start writing right away (visit "[./scenes/](./scenes/)" for reference), or install the Blender add-on in "[./BlenderAddon/](./BlenderAddon)" which contains a separate readme with further details.

 ## About the Author